-Teaching for Learning I LIBS213
+Teaching for Learning I LIBS213/214

 Gain an historical overview of education and art development theories and philosophies.
-Models of art and design education such as student-centered, discipline-based, standardsbased, and arts integration are also discussed.
+Models of art and design education such as student-centered, discipline-based, are also discussed.

 Required for Teacher Credential Preparation and Community Arts Engagement minors.